 The Downsides of Titanium

-The titanium alloy that is usually used to construct dental implants is incredibly strong, and it has an impressive track record of success.
+The titanium alloy used for dental implants is very strong and has a high success rate.
 However, it is not perfect.

 Zirconia Dental Implants: A Better Alternative